keni-m-patel/scitext-explorer/README.md

 1. DATA INGESTION

 Open master.yaml in the data folder and enter the config file names you want to use for each directory of data.
 Model data config files off of pdf_files.yaml and text_files.yaml, and make one config file for each directory of documents you'd like to use.
-The directory entry can be used to specify where your files are located for each folder of documents.
+The directory entry can be used to specify where your files are located for each folder of documents in the format of "directory/thing/"

 2. PREPROCESSING